PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 But one day, you’ll probably want to make a purchase that requires you to borrow from a bank.
 Maybe it isn’t a home, but it could be a car or something else.

 The catch-22 is that if you want to get credit, you need to show that you have good credit.
 So even if you don’t have plans to make a big purchase anytime soon, start building up your credit now.
+You can also use your rent payments to build credit.
 Get a few credit cards or open a line of credit and pay off those bills on time (more about that next).
 This way, you’ll be able to get the help you need when you’re ready to take the plunge.

 The annual percentage rates (APRs) for credit cards can be as high as 15% to 17%.
 This means that if you’re used to making only the minimum monthly payment, you can rack up a whole lot of interest.
 Aside from putting even more money into the pockets of your credit card company, you’ll make it even harder to pay off your next monthly bill.